weigoxp/CNNGomoku/README.md

 Abstract
 ========

-The Google's AlphaGo shocked world by beating world Go champions.
-It collects playing data from pro matches for months and trains the model.
-AlphaZero collects all data from self-playing games, after 8 hours training it beats AlphaGo.
-Does it mean proper model is more important than \"good\" training data?
-Yes or no, it is impressive enough.\
+This project is inspired by Deep Mind's Alpha Go paper.
+In this project, the goal is to apply Alpha Go's partial techniques (without using Monte-Carlo tree) on Gomoku and constuct a suitable neural network structure to achieve good results.
+\
-Gomoku is a board game which plays on Go board with 15\*15 grid.
+(Gomoku is a board game which plays on Go board with 15\*15 grid.
 Players take turn placing black and white pieces on an empty grid intersection.
-The first player who make 5 pieces in a row horizontally, vertically or diagonally wins the game.
-In this project, I try to reproduce partial idea of AlphaZero paper on Gomoku and learn corresponding techniques in the process.
+The first player who make 5 pieces in a row horizontally, vertically or diagonally wins the game.)

 Achievement
 ===========